discrete-notes/discrete-notes.github.io/_posts/2021-04-13-diameter-lower-bound.md

 A first approach is to mimic the dumbbell setting, by considering only graphs of the following form: two graphs $H_1$ and $H_2$ linked by a paths.
-But this is not so good for lower bounds, because little information needs to be transfered from one end to the other.
+But this is not so good for lower bounds, because little information needs to be transferred from one end to the other.
 Basically the nodes only need to know what is the longest shortest path starting at the connection with the path.